Armored Heart: Tamed Soul

 The door behind her swung open, and she turned to see Violet striding to join her with her usual demure grace.
 The elf said nothing, simply leaning against the railing beside her, looking at the view.
 The two women just watched the view for a few moments, before Violet broke the silence.

 “I promised I would tell you what I am if you behaved.”
 Celia blinked, remembering the promise Violet had made in the shower.
-“Things got a little away from us at breakfast but...” she turned, curtsying to the warrior.
+“Things got a little away from us at breakfast but…" She turned, curtsying to the warrior.
 “To formally make your acquaintance, I am Lathallen, of the Great House of Drusis.”
 Rising up, she continued.
-“Until I entered into My Lady's service, I was what you humans call an assassin.”
+“Until I entered into my Lady's service, I was what you humans call an assassin.”
 She looked thoughtful for a moment, then lightly shook her head.
 “There is more to it than that, but I do not wish to bore you with details.
 Suffice it to say that those arts are why I am so strong and so fast.
-I was very good at what I did, and My Lady has encouraged me to stay in top form.”
+I was very good at what I did, and my Lady has encouraged me to stay in top form.”

-“If your name is Lathallen, and she hasn’t taken that away from you, then why does Gella call you...” she trailed off as the elven woman brushed her fingers through her long purple hair, then looked away with a sheepish smile.
+Celia nodded, the pieces slotting into place.
+She had heard tales of the elven assassins, rumors, mostly.
+It certainly explained the needle.
+Then, she frowned.
+“If your name is Lathallen, and she hasn’t taken that away from you, then why does Gella call you…" She trailed off as the elven woman brushed her fingers through her long purple hair, then looked away with a sheepish smile.
 Celia sighed, shaking her head.

 “Indeed,” Violet returned the sigh, though hers was tinged with affection.
 “My Lady has, at times, a rather puckish sense of humor.”